-978 Of the 14,000 apprentices included in the pilot study, 8,300 were from Ontario, 4,800 from Alberta, and 900 from New Brunswick.
+900 from New Brunswick.
 The total represented about half of all individuals who registered as an apprentice in 1992.

-979 Nova Scotia Labour Force Development Board.
-Innovative Approaches to Apprenticeship Reform in Nova Scotia, Dartmouth: NS Labour Force Development Board, 1995. p.
-2.
+968 Nova Scotia Labour Force Development Board.
+Innovative Approaches to Apprenticeship Reform in

-980 For example, in Nova Scotia, there are currently 55 trades listed by the Apprenticeship Training and Skill Development Division of the provincial Department of Education.
+969 For example, in Nova Scotia, there are currently 55 trades listed by the Apprenticeship Training and Skill Development Division of the provincial Department of Education.
 This is up from only 33 trades listed in 1995.
 By contrast, in Germany there are over 450 careers to choose from when considering an apprenticeship.
 Nova Scotia Department of Education.
 Apprenticeship.
-Frequently Asked Questions,
+Frequently Asked Questions, accessed.
+Nova Scotia Labour Force Development Board.
+Innovative Approaches to Apprenticeship Reform in Nova Scotia.970 The Conference Board of Canada.
+Solving the Skilled Trades Shortage, accessed. p.
+3.